-When working with larger retailers that carry hundreds of brands, such a department stores, it can be hard to be noticed by the end customer.
+When working with larger retailers that carry hundreds of brands, such as department stores, it can be hard to be noticed by the end customer.
 You can and should discuss partnering with the retailer on digital co-ops or social media programs that highlight your brand and/or product and drive customers to that retailer to make the purchase.
-This can be done through branded or product focused remarketing ads or Instagram posts and stories, to name a few.
+This can be done through branded or product-focused remarketing ads or Instagram posts and stories, to name a few.

-Using social media tools such as the "swipe up" feature on Instagram stories or shopping ads on Facebook will allow the shopper to click directly to the product page, thus increasing change of conversion.
+Using social media tools such as the “swipe up” feature on Instagram stories or shopping ads on Facebook will allow the shopper to click directly to the product page, thus increasing chance of conversion.
 Talk to the retailer about what types of advertisements work best for them.
-Make sure the target end customer is seeing your brand and knows that they can shop for it with this retailer.
+Ultimately, your social media goal is to make sure the target end customer is seeing your brand and knows that they can shop for your brand products with this retailer.

 In some cases, it may make sense to partner with an influencer or group of influencers that are relevant to the retailer to increase the visibility.
 Again, this is where knowing the retailer is so important.
 You want to partner with an influencer that makes sense for the specific retailer and their end customer.

 4. Special promotions